Italy is renowned for its rich mosaic of regional languages and dialects, but few are as interesting as Friulian, or Furlan

 Neapolitan isn’t just spoken, it’s sung.
 Emotion is at the heart of the language, making it especially powerful in music and poetry.
 Neapolitan folk music is known worldwide thanks to timeless classics like ’O Sole Mio and Funiculì Funiculà.

-You might hear Neapolitan in the traditional canzone napoletana, which often tells stories of love, longing, and the sea, or in modern musica neomelodica, freqUèntly performed at weddings, family celebrations, and local festivals.
+you might hear Neapolitan in the traditional canzone napoletana, which often tells stories of love, longing, and the sea, or in modern musica neomelodica, freqUèntly performed at weddings, family celebrations, and local festivals.
 In both cases, the language amplifies emotion in a way that feels immediate and deeply personal.

 | Neapolitan Phrase | Italian | English Meaning |